LogoLogo

 Interactions on Embedding Visualization

-When generating the embedding visualization, you have the flexibility to choose different time periods of production data to analyze.
+When generating the embedding visualization, you can choose different periods of production data to analyze.
 To do this:

-• Choose the start and end dates for the time period you are interested in.
+• Choose the start and end dates for the period you are interested in.

-• The visualization will update to reflect the embeddings from the selected time range.
+• The visualization will update to reflect the embeddings from the selected date range.

 Color By